zyedidia/perforator/README.md

 # Usage

-First make sure that you have the perf interface installed, and that you have the appropriate permissions to record the events you are interested in (this may require running Perforator with `sudo` or modifying `/proc/sys/kernel/perf_event_paranoid` -- see [this post](https://superuser.com/questions/980632/run-perf-without-root-rights)).
+First make sure that you have the perf interface installed (you system should support the `perf_event_open` system call), and that you have the appropriate permissions to record the events you are interested in (this may require running Perforator with `sudo` or modifying `/proc/sys/kernel/perf_event_paranoid` -- see [this post](https://superuser.com/questions/980632/run-perf-without-root-rights)).